Guide to Joshua Tree National Park

 If you enjoy expansive views you should take the detour to Keys View to see all the way to Palm Springs and even to the Mexican border on a clear day.

 Other interesting sights that are near parking lots and the main roads are Skull Rock and the Cholla Cactus Gardens.
 Lovely short walks include Cap Rock, Hidden Valley, Cottonwood Spring and Indian Cove.

 When hiking Joshua Tree be sure to bring plenty of water and wear sun protection and a hat.
 Even in the winter the desert air is dry, and daytime temperatures can get warm.
 In the summer it can be absolutely scorching!
-There is no water in the park so be sure to fill your bottles before you go.
+There is no water in the park aside from a few of the campgrounds so be sure to fill your bottles before you go.